lucidm/lcdi2c/README.md

 The module requires kernel version 3.x or higher, access to I2C bus on destination machine (module was tested on RaspberryPI 2 with kernel 4.1 and i2c_bcm2708 already loaded).
-It is currently able to drive only one LCD at once, however you have a choice, which LCD you would like to drive by this module, using module option.
+It is currently able to drive only one LCD at once, however you have a choice which LCD you would like to drive by this module, using proper module option.

 requirements
 ------------
 * Running Linux Kernel and its source code.
 Version 3.x or higher is supported.
-* Doing some changes in Makefile before compilation
 * Prepared Kernel source for modules compilation.
 * Already loaded kernel modules for i2c bus (for example i2c_bcm2708 module loaded if destination host machine is Raspberry Pi) and i2c-dev if you want to test LCD before module